hatim-alouani/php-app/README.md

 ### 🛠️ ***How to Run***

 We use a Makefile to simplify common development tasks:

-# 🔧 **Build and Start the Application**

-**make all**
 Builds Docker containers
 Installs Composer dependencies
 Starts the app with Docker Compose
 The app will be available at http://localhost
+Runs all unit tests inside tests/ using PHPUnit

+# 🔧 **Build and Start the Application**

+**make all**

 # 🧪 **Run Tests**

 **make test**
-Initializes Composer (if needed)

-Installs PHPUnit

-Runs all unit tests inside tests/ using PHPUnit

 # 🧹 **Clean Everything**

-make clean
-Stops all containers

-Removes Docker containers and volumes

-Deletes Composer files (vendor/, composer.lock, composer.phar)
+**make clean**

 # 📦 **Dependencies**
-PHP 7.4+

-PHPUnit 9

-Composer

-MySQL

-Nginx (via Docker)
+Docker
+Make

 ## 🛠️ **To-Do / Improvements**
 Add pagination to lists